-In light of the existing guidance in IFRS, the Interpretations Committee tentatively decided not to take this item onto its agenda.
+Standard was necessary.
+Therefore, the Interpretations Committee decided not to add this issue to its agenda.

+IAS 39

-IAS 39 Financial Instruments: Recognition and Measurement - separation of an embedded interest rate floor from a floating rate host contract in a negative interest rate environment
+Financial Instruments: Recognition and Measurement - Separation of an embedded floor from a floating rate host contract in a negative interest rate environment

-The Interpretations Committee was asked to clarify the application of the embedded derivative requirements in IAS 39 (ie determining whether an embedded derivative is closely related to the host contract) when an entity is operating in a negative interest rate environment.
+The Interpretations Committee was asked to clarify the application of the embedded derivative requirements in IAS 39 (i.e. determining whether an embedded derivative is closely related to the host contract) when an entity is operating in a negative interest rate environment.